cliftonlabs/cl-mina/README.md

 ## Run generator

-To create the necessary files to run the cl-mina tasks, run `rails generate cl-mina:install`.
+To create the necessary files to run the cl-mina tasks, run `rails generate cl_mina:install`.
 The install generator creates several files:

 1. `config/deploy.rb` contains application-specific configuration for all environments as well as the basic deploy script.